 - Outline the schedule for your SDR, researcher, and content manager

-- Define which software you’ll be using, apart from a CRM.
+- Define which lead generation software you’ll be using, apart from a CRM.
 Don’t forget about the leads database

 - Specify how the prospects are “handed” to SDRs from researchers and then from SDRs to your Account managers